Sombian/markdown/README.md

 console.debug(markdown.run("# hello *world*"));
 ```

-## Presets.NekoNote
+## Presets - `NekoNote`

-whilst **NekoNote** indeed adopts many existing markdown grammars, it differs from regular markdown in several ways. furthermore, **NekoNote** is not meant to be used in any situation, but rather as a template that illustrates how to write a preset of your own. please be aware that **NekoNote** does not support every feature specified in the markdown spec, nor does it provide its own formal spec yet. these will be available after the project reaches the ready-for-production stage.
+whilst **NekoNote** indeed adopts many existing markdown grammars, it differs from regular markdown in several ways. furthermore, it is not meant to be used in any situation, but rather as a template that illustrates how to write a preset of your own.

+please be aware that **NekoNote** does not support every feature specified in the markdown spec, nor does it provide its own formal spec yet. these will be available after the project reaches the ready-for-production stage.

 ###### Escape